Analisa1984/dovenity-spa/README.md

 12. Unsplash image for spa Facilities page - brown and white floral round table by HUUM Sauna.
 13. Unsplash image for Spa Facilities page - a couple of people that are sitting in a sauna by HUUM Sauna.
 14. Bootstrap 5.3.8 version library utlized.
+15. Nu HTML Validator.
+16. W3C CSS Validator.
+17. Accessibility Checker from accessibilitychecker.org.

 ## Issues:

+-

 ## Limitations:

+- Due to time limits more user stories could not have been implemented in the final product such as: testimonials, pricing for all services, rating of the spa, training level of the spa staff, online payment options for the services offered at the spa.

+- A foods and drinks page had been started but due to time contraints this had to be halted.

 ## Acknowlegements: